partners and projects

 01

-Restoration of Amazon Rainforest in the Mushullakta Community
+Restoration of Amazon Rainforest in the Kichwa Community of Mushullakta

 TOTAL ANNUAL BUDGET: $98,000

-The Mushullakta community is one of 17 Kichwa communities in the ancestral territory of Rukullakta.
-Located in the Upper Amazon, Rukullakta has 100,000 acres of tropical forest and is adjacent to the Sumaco Napo-Galeras National Park's 500,000 acres of protected flora and fauna, for which they are ancestral protectors.
-Mushullakta is restoring 370 acres of previously deforested land and protecting an additional 740 acres of primary forest, home to endangered species like monkeys, harpy eagles and jaguars.
-Over 40 individuals benefit socio-economically through this program.
-Expansion plans will extend restoration efforts in Mushullakta by bringing in more participating families and eventually across the 17 Rukullakta communities, impacting up to 2,000 people.
+Mushullakta is one of 17 Kichwa communities in the ancestral territory of Rukullakta, which spans 100,000 acres of tropical forest adjacent to the 500,000-acre Sumaco Napo-Galeras National Park.
+As ancestral protectors, Mushullakta is restoring 370 acres of deforested land and protecting 740 acres of primary forest, home to monkeys, harpy eagles, and jaguars.
+Over 40 individuals benefit socio-economically.
+Expansion plans aim to bring in more families and eventually extend across all 17 Rukullakta communities, impacting up to 2,000 people.

 02